-03/02/2010 1 Mr Mark Chapman Mr Mark Chapman, on behalf of the Whilst the newspaper did not believe that its Blackpool · Starr Gate Residents Association, coverage of the issue had been one-sided or biased, Gazette Blackpool, complained that the the complaint was resolved when it published a newspaper had reported that a High further article on the residents' opposition to the ļ Court ruling had thrown out planning depot, and also published the original letter from the permission for a local tram depot "on a complainant.' } technicality", which misleadingly understated that fact that the court had ruled that the permission was unlawful - the complainant's letter correcting this had not been published.
-He also considered that an illustration of the proposed depot accompanying the · article had misleadingly understated its potential impact on the local area.' - 04/02/2010 1 Dr Janine O'Kane' Dr Janine O'Kane complained that an Daily Mail article about GPs' incomes was to say that the bonus scheme included registering ļ inaccurate when it claimed that - under and reviewing dementia patients; however, it did not the 2004 contract in which GPs earned cover the diagnosis of such patients.
-This had led to points for treating patients with certain criticism from Civitas in November 2008. ' conditions - doctors had been criticised Nonetheless, the newspaper removed the sentence 1 for "ignoring patients like dementia in question from its website article and marked its victims", who were not covered by the cuttings for future reference.
+03/02/2010 1 Mr Mark Chapman Mr Mark Chapman, on behalf of the Whilst the newspaper did not believe that its Blackpool Starr Gate Residents Association, coverage of the issue had been one-sided or biased, Gazette Blackpool, complained that the the complaint was resolved when it published a newspaper had reported that a High further article on the residents' opposition to the Court ruling had thrown out planning depot, and also published the original letter from the permission for a local tram depot "on a complainant. technicality", which misleadingly understated that fact that the court had ruled that the permission was unlawful - the complainant's letter correcting this - had not been published.
+He also considered that an illustration of the proposed depot accompanying the article had misleadingly understated its potential impact on the local area.'
+04/02/2010 1 Dr Janine O'Kane' Dr Janine O'Kane complained that an The newspaper said that the complainant was right Daily Mai article about GPs' incomes was to say that the bonus scheme included registering 1 inaccurate when it claimed that - under and reviewing dementia patients; however, it did not the 2004 contract in which GPs earned cover the diagnosis of such patients.
+This had led to points for treating patients with certain criticism from Civitas in November 2008. χ. conditions - doctors had been criticised Nonetheless, the newspaper removed the sentence for "ignoring patients like dementia in question from its website article and marked its victims", who were not covered by the cuttings for future reference.
 The complaint was scheme.
 She said that dementia resolved on this basis. patients were indeed covered by the scheme.'
+1 1

 04/02/2010 1 Miss Roxanne Pallett, the actress, complained that an article was inaccurate when it claimed that she had said that she loved "stripping down to her smalls" and that her mother encouraged her to do so.
 The complaint was resolved when the newspaper - which had taken the quotes from another publication - removed the article from its website and placed a legal warning not to repeat the article on its database.
-Daily Star 04/02/2010 1 Wellington College complained, through Swan Turton solicitors, that an article about an alleged assault at the College was inaccurate and misleading in breach of the Code.
-The complaint was resolved when the newspaper removed the article from its website and marked its cuttings library to ensure that there would be no future reference to it.
+04/02/2010 1 Wellington College The complaint was resolved when the newspaper removed the article from its website and marked its cuttings library to ensure that there would be no future reference to it.
 Daily Mail 05/02/2010 1 Mr Graham Allen, Member of Parliament for Nottingham North, complained that an article about an Early Day Motion he had tabled in regard to MPs' wages was inaccurate and misleading.'
 The complaint was resolved when the newspaper published the following correction: On November 12 we suggested that MPs had launched a bid for an inflation-busting pay rise as part of a Commons motion tabled by Graham Allen MP.
 Although Graham Allen has previously called for MPs' wages to be linked to those of other jobs, this was not the intention of his motion.
 This did not request any wage increase: it asked for an independent body to set MPs' wages.
-We are happy to set the record straight.
-Daily Mirror
+We are happy to set the record straight. ' Daily Mirror